chiemezie1/Aptos-Collectible-hub/Aptos-Backend/README.md

     - **Navigate to Aptos Explorer**:

-        Open [Aptos Explorer](https://explorer.aptoslabs.com/?network=testnet) and ensure the network is set to either `testnet` or `devnet` based on the environment you're using.
+        Open [Aptos Explorer devnet](https://explorer.aptoslabs.com/?network=devnet) and ensure the network is set to either `devnet` or `testnet` based on the environment you're using.

     - **Search for Your Account**: